Ankle Injury Compensation Claims – How much is my Claim Worth?

 - with the talus of the feet.

-Ankle injuries vary in severity and are caused by a variety of accidents.
+Ankle injuries vary in severity and can be caused by a variety of accidents.
 The most common form of injury is a strain or sprain where pain is caused through swelling and bruising, which can restrict movement.
 Injuries to the ankle can be the result of:

 Stress Fracture: This injury transpires slowly over time due to repetitive trauma to the bones and muscles, which is primarily due to overuse.
-When these muscles become tired or over-loaded, they are subsequently unable to engage the stress or shock of the constant effects, thus they start to break which leads to a stress fracture.
+When these muscles become tired or overloaded, they are subsequently unable to engage the stress or shock of the constant effects.
+Thus they start to break which leads to a stress fracture.

-Ankle strain: A strain can occur when muscle or tendon is stretched or torn, The tendon is the tissue which joins the muscle to the bone.
+Ankle strain: A strain can occur when a muscle or tendon is stretched or torn.
+The tendon is the tissue which joins the muscle to the bone.
 When these tissues are pulled or twisted it can cause a strain.
 These strains can happen over time or suddenly, those who take part in sports are more likely to acquire a strain.

 Acute tendon tears: Result from a sudden trauma or force, tendinitis is the inflammation of a tendon.

-Microscopic tendon tears that accrue over time due to repeatedly being over stretched, and don’t heal properly lead to tendinosis.
+Microscopic tendon tears that accrue over time due to repeatedly being overstretched, and don’t heal properly lead to tendinosis.